Why SWIR Band in Remote Sensing?

 Panchromatic band of Landsat 8 satellite .
 Credi: USGS

 SWIR sensor may not have similar spatial resolution but they have a high spatial resolution (3.7/7.5 meter in WorldView 3, 30 m in Landsat 8).
-SWIR sensor can see in night and through smoke.
+SWIR sensor can be seen at night and through smoke.

 SWIR Sensor vs NIR Sensor: